Coronavirus fears pull U.S. chip index into a correction

 SAN FRANCISCO (Reuters) - Wall Street’s main semiconductor benchmark tumbled into correction territory on Tuesday in its deepest four-day rout since the financial crisis, as the coronavirus spread further around the world and deepened fears about the global economy.

-The Philadelphia Semiconductor Index .SOX dropped 3.2%, bringing the decline from its Feb 19 record high to almost 12%, the worst four-day drop for the index since 2008.
+The Philadelphia Semiconductor Index dropped 3.2%, bringing the decline from its Feb 19 record high to almost 12%, the worst four-day drop for the index since 2008.

 Many investors consider a correction in a security or index to be a drop of 10% or more from its recent peak.